Taru-source/Tdd-Tools-For-Learning/README.md

     make test-api url=http://api:8080/v1/
     ```

-    Replace `http://api:8080/v1/` with the URL of your API server if it's different.
+    Replace `http://api:8080/v1/` with the URL of your endpoint if you like.

-3. Run the e2e tests:(Unmplemented)

-    ```bash
-    make test-e2e
-    ```

-    This will run the e2e tests for the frontend.
-The command for this is umimplemented, but will be added soon.

 ## Note

-The OpenAPI schema is located in the `openapi` directory and is named `default-todo-app-schema.yml`.
+The default OpenAPI schema is located in the `openapi` directory and is named `default-todo-app-schema.yml`.
 If you want to use a different schema, replace this file with your own.

 When running a server in a Docker container, it is necessary to specify a special DNS name to access services on the host machine from within the Docker container.
 Like `http://host.docker.internal:8080`.